Gumball2415/palgen-persune/README.md

                         units, default = 0.0
   --pal-comb-filter     use 1D comb filter decoding on 2C07 phase alternation
+                        instead of single-phase decoding -axs {None,CXA2025AS_JP,CXA2025AS_US}, --axis-shift {None,CXA2025AS_JP,CXA2025AS_US}
+                        axis adjustment for R-Y and G-Y like Sony CXA2025AS, default = None
-                        instead of single-phase decoding -phs PHASE_SKEW, --phase-skew PHASE_SKEW
+  -phs PHASE_SKEW, --phase-skew PHASE_SKEW
                         differential phase distortion for composite PPUs, in degrees, default = 0.0